Private Walking Tour

 Munich is certainly one of the most famous cities in the world, who doesn't know the Oktoberfest , the famous Munich beer or the successful FC Bayern Munich.
 But did you know that in Germany Munich is a comparative young city whose foundation stems from a disruptive business idea of a Bavarian duke in the Middle Ages?

 The Hofbrauhaus in Munich claims to be the most famous beer hall in the world.
 But how is its development related to the thrift of a Bavarian ruler and the vinegar that supposedly grew on the slopes of Bavaria?
 Why is it not a good idea to demolish a monastery and its cemetery in order to build an opera house on the site?

 We will find answers to these and many other exciting questions on your private walking tour through Munich.
 You will learn, when it is legal to steal a maypole and why people are allowed to bring their own meals to a beergarden.
 And how to save money by not using the minibar in your hotel because of Munich‘s excellent tap water.

-Get additional impressions of this sightseeing tour via the video on the right or the picture gallery and the additional information below.
+Get additional impressions of this sightseeing tour with your local private guide via the tour video or the picture gallery and the additional information below.

 Tour details at a glance

 Price of tour with private guide:

 The New Town Hall on Munich's Marienplatz provides two top attractions in the heart of the city.
 A viewing platform in the town hall tower with a fantastic view of the city from a height of 85 meters and, when the weather is nice, the view extends as far as the Alps.
 Directly below is the world-famous Munich Glockenspiel, which attracts thousands of visitors every day.
 The colorful figures moving to the music of the Glockenspiel depict scenes from a 15th century wedding and a traditional dance by local barrel makers.